miqbaltariq/SECP1513202420251/03/yaotingchun/readme.md

 # **Hi there!
 My name is Chun Yao Ting. 👋**

 **ABOUT ME ｡⁠◕⁠‿⁠◕⁠｡**

-- 1st Year Student of University of Technology Malaysia (UTM). 🏫
+- 🏫 1st Year Student of University of Technology Malaysia (UTM).
-- Currently pursuing Bachelor of Computer Science (Data Engineering). 🎓
+- 🎓 Currently pursuing Bachelor of Computer Science (Data Engineering).
-- Champion of CodeRush'25 UTM. 🥇
+- 🥇 Champion of CodeRush'25 UTM.
-- I'm from Johor Bahru, Malaysia 🏠
+- 🏠 I'm from Johor Bahru, Malaysia.
-- Proficient in English, Chinese and Malay. 🗣
+- 🗣 Proficient in English, Chinese and Malay.
-- Prefer C++ as programming language. 💻
+- 💻 Prefer C++ as programming language.
-- You can contact me at lightchaser1125@gmail.com. 📧
+- 📧 You can contact me at lightchaser1125@gmail.com.
-- Trust the process! ✨
+- ✨ Trust the process!

 ***